 Why choose Bay Path for graduate work in Higher Education Administration?

-- For our diverse students, whose unique career backgrounds add so much to class discussions!
-I'm always impressed by the range of specialized knowledge that new students bring with them into the program.
+- For our diverse students: Adults entering the program come with so many unique career backgrounds.
+I'm always impressed by the range of specialized knowledge that new students bring with them into the program; everyone adds so much to the online class discussions!
 We learn from the course material and interesting assignments, but also from one another's experience and expertise.

-- For our thriving online learning community.
-Many say they never expected to get to know their classmates and professors so well, so quickly.
-It's this community that supports them through the program and beyond.
+- For our thriving online learning community: Many say they never expected to get to know their classmates and professors so well, so quickly.
+But they do, and it’s a perk of the program!
+Students get to build a community that supports them through the program and beyond.

-- For our “support team.”
-Aside from their classmates and professors, students have academic coaches, online tutors, financial aid staff, terrific registrars and career services professionals . . . someone ready to help every step of the way!
+- For our support team: Aside from their classmates and professors, students have academic coaches, online tutors, helpful financial aid staff, terrific registrars and career services professionals—all provided through the program and Bay Path University.
+There is someone ready to help you every step of the way!